Police investigating whether Trump campaign volunteers were targeted in van incident - KTVZ

 Police investigating whether Trump campaign volunteers were targeted in van incident

-Law enforcement officials say a brown van drove through a tent in a Walmart parking lot Saturday in Jacksonville, Florida, where Trump campaign volunteers were registering people to vote.
+Law enforcement officials have arrested a man they say drove a van through a tent in a Walmart parking lot Saturday in Jacksonville, Florida, where Trump campaign volunteers were registering people to vote.

+The Jacksonville Sheriff’s office arrested Gregory Timm, the office said in a series of tweets early Sunday.
+He faces charges including aggravated assault, criminal mischief and driving on a suspended driver’s license.

 The local sheriff’s office is investigating whether the incident was politically motivated.
 There were no injuries reported.